friendsofstrandseq/mosaicatcher-pipeline/README.md

 ### ⚡️ 4.
 Run the pipeline

-After defining your configuration, you can launch the pipeline the following way:
+After defining your configuration, you can launch the pipeline the following way :